-If you or a loved one suffered a heart attack,stroke or pulmonary embolism after using testosterone replacement therapy, such as AndroGel®, contact Cory Watson Attorneys now.
-You may be eligible for compensation for your injuries.
-Our drug injury lawyers are here to start reviewing your case—24 hours a day, 7 days a week.
+If you or a loved one suffered a heart attack, stroke or pulmonary embolism after using testosterone replacement therapy such as AndroGel®, you may be eligible for compensation for your injuries.

-Call (877) 562-0000 or complete our free initial consultation form now to talk to Cory Watson Attorneys.
-Your call and initial case review are free, and we can help determine if testosterone replacement therapy may have been responsible for your injuries or your loved one’s death.
+Contact the drug injury lawyers at Cory Watson Attorneys today for a free evaluation of your case.
+Your call and initial case review are free, and we can help determine if testosterone replacement therapy may have been responsible for you or your loved one’s injuries or death.
+Call (877) 562-0000 or complete our free initial consultation form now.

 FDA Requires Testosterone Therapy Supplements to Update Warning Labels

 The U.S. Food and Drug Administration (FDA) is requiring manufacturers of all approved prescription testosterone products to clarify the approved uses of these medications on product labeling.
 The FDA is also requiring these manufacturers to add information to the labeling about a possible risk of heart attacks and strokes in patients taking testosterone.